Class of 2017

 Jami Hicks, MSN'17, is head of the Children's Clinic of Rusk, Texas, which opened in February 2018.

-Elizabeth Howland, MSN’17, is a clinician at Planned Parenthood in San Diego, California (2017).
+Elizabeth Howland, MSN'17, is a clinician at Planned Parenthood in San Diego (2017).

-Dana Hughes, MSN’17, is an assistant in medicine specializing in adult primary care and human immunodeficiency virus at Vanderbilt University Medical Center (2020).
+Dana Hughes, MSN'17, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+She is an assistant in medicine specializing in adult primary care and human immunodeficiency virus at VUMC.

 Abi Ibrahim, MSN'17, is a nurse practitioner at Neighborhood Health in Nashville (2020).

-Chinassa Iwuoha, BS’16, MSN’17, is a nurse practitioner at Children of Joy Pediatrics in Hackensack, New Jersey (2020).
+Chinassa Iwuoha, BS'16, MSN'17, is a pediatric nurse practitioner at the Monroe Carell Jr. Children's Hospital at Vanderbilt.
+She had been an NP at Children of Joy Pediatrics in Hackensack, New Jersey (2022).